How to use the command 'sqlite-utils' (with examples)

 sqlite-utils create-database path/to/database.db

-• create-database: This is the command to create a new database.
+• create-database: This specific command tells sqlite-utils that you want to create a new database.

-• path/to/database.db: This is the path where the new database file will be created.
+• path/to/database.db: This is the file path where the new SQLite database will be created.
+You can specify the directory and the name of your database file.

 Code: